-MUSI 224 Chamber Singers III
+MUSI 224 Chamber Singers 3

 2 credit hours, 3 contact hours (Lecture: 0; Lab: 3); Semesters Offered: Fall, Spring.
+Prerequisite: Minimum grade of C in MUSI 223.

 This is a highly select vocal ensemble.
 It is geared for singers with advanced vocal technique and music reading abilities.
 Ensemble members will be required to participate in performances on and off campus, including tour.
 This ensemble will perform chamber literature from all stylistic periods, with an emphasis on literature performed acapella.
 This choir is a primary touring ensemble for SMC.